A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

 A remarkable difference is found in the light curves of novae between V382 Vel (Figure \ref{optical_mass_v382_vel_x45z02c15o20}) and V5856 Sgr (Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a).
 The light curve of V382 Vel well follows the 1.2 $M_\sun$ model light curve.
-On the other hand, V5856 Sgr has a wavy plateau above the model light curve, indicating violent vibration or multiple ejections just after optical maximum.
+On the other hand, V5856 Sgr has a wavy plateau above the model light curve, indicating violent vibration or multiple ejections just after the optical maximum.
 We dubbed the former case ``steady (mass) ejection'' and the latter case ``violent (mass) ejection.''
 We do not know what makes the difference.

 \citet{kat09h, kat11h} proposed a hypothesis of transition between two types of nova envelope solutions.
-One is a hydrostatic solution without winds and the other is a steady-state wind solution.
+One is a hydrostatic solution without winds, and the other is a steady-state wind solution.
 There is a large structure difference between them.
 The static solution could be perturbed by the companion star orbiting in the expanded WD envelope.
 So the static envelope changes its configuration toward the steady-wind solution \citep[][for more detail]{kat11h}.
 Violent activities are regarded as a relaxation process of transition from a static configuration to a wind solution.
-This can be applied to low mass WDs ($M_{\rm WD} \lesssim 0.6$--0.7 $M_\sun$).
+This can be applied to low-mass WDs ($M_{\rm WD} \lesssim 0.6$--0.7 $M_\sun$).

-\citet{ayd20sc} proposed a complex density structured circum-binary torus to explain multiple peaks for V906 Car.
-Slow winds form circumstellar torus before optical maximum, which has a complex density structure.
-After that, fast nova winds slammed into the multiple high density regions in the torus and makes multiple optical peaks.
+\citet{ayd20sc} proposed a complex density structured circumbinary torus to explain multiple peaks for V906 Car.
+Slow winds form circumstellar torus before the optical maximum, which has a complex density structure.
+After that, fast nova winds slam into the multiple high-density regions in the torus and makes multiple optical peaks.
 These brightening processes occur far outside the photosphere and have no effect on the outburst mechanism on the WD.
-Therefore, the light curve eventually approaches the steady-state trend of the nova light curve as shown in Figure \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a, \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}b, and \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}d, after the blast wave (forward shock) has broken out of the torus.
+Therefore, the light curve eventually approaches the steady-state trend of the nova light curve, as shown in Figures \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}a, \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}b, and \ref{optical_v5856_sgr_v906_car_v549_vel_v5855_sgr}d, after the blast wave (forward shock) has broken out of the torus.